Frank Brennan (economist)

-Frank Brennan (15 December 1947 – 1 September 2015) was an Irish tax inspector and an author on tax-related subjects.
+Frank Brennan (15 December 1947 – 1 September 2015) was an Irish author.

 Accomplishments

 Throughout his lifetime, Brennan earned himself a reputation as being "the widely respected economist and tax consultant who designed the blueprint for tackling Ireland's black economy in the early 1990s."
 He did this through his well-researched paper that explained how to harness black money "to kick-start an otherwise stagnant economy."